jsbattig/py-winmail-opener/memory-bank/progress.md

 - **CI/CD Infrastructure**:
   - Fixed GitHub Actions workflow to handle version updates correctly by matching the exact string format used in source files
   - Created a complete CI/CD pipeline where code changes trigger version bumps and releases, which in turn trigger Homebrew formula updates
+  - Enhanced formula updating with precise pattern matching and syntax validation to prevent breaking the Homebrew formula

 ## Next Steps